Corporate Governance Guidelines

 Executive Sessions of Independent Directors

-The Independent Directors will meet in executive sessions without management present at regularly scheduled Board meetings, which will be presided over by the Lead Director.
-Additional sessions may convene at any time by the Lead Director, either on his or her own initiative or at the request of any other Director.
-The Lead Director shall discuss the conclusions of the executive session with the CEO promptly after such session and report to the Board on the discussions with the CEO at the next executive session (or sooner if warranted by the nature of the matter discussed).
+The Independent Directors will meet in executive sessions without management present at regularly scheduled Board meetings, which will be presided over by the Chairman.
+Additional sessions may convene at any time by the Chairman, either on his or her own initiative or at the request of any other Director.
+The Chairman shall discuss the conclusions of the executive session with the CEO promptly after such session and report to the Board on the discussions with the CEO at the next executive session (or sooner if warranted by the nature of the matter discussed).
 In the event that the subject of discussion at any meeting of a committee pertains to a person in attendance, such committee will conduct such discussion in executive session as it deems appropriate.

 Guideline No. 10